Fitting the seven-parameter Generalized Tempered Stable distribution to the financial data: Fitting Tempered Stable Distribution to Traditional Indices: S P 500 and SPY EFT

 \subsection{Data Summaries}

 The Standard $\&$ Poor’s 500 Composite Stock Price Index, also known as the S$\&$P 500, is a stock index that tracks the share prices of 500 of the largest public companies with stocks listed on the New York Stock Exchange (NYSE) and the Nasdaq in the United States.
-It was introduced in 1957 and often treated as a proxy for describing the overall health of the stock market or the U.S. economy.
+It was introduced in 1957 and often treated as a proxy for describing the overall health of the stock market or the United States (US) economy.
 The SPDR S\&P 500 ETF (SPY), also known as the SPY ETF, is an Exchange-Traded Fund (ETF)that tracks the performance of the S\&P 500.
-Like S\&P 500, SPY ETF provides a mutual fund's diversification, the stock's flexibility, and lower trading fees.
+SPY ETF provides a mutual fund's diversification, the stock's flexibility, and lower trading fees.
 The data were extracted from Yahoo Finance.
 The historical prices span from 04 January 2010 to 22 July 2024 and were adjusted for splits and dividends.\\

 The daily price dynamics are provided in Fig \ref{fig3}.
 Prices have an increasing trend, even after being temporally disrupted in the first quarter of 2020 by the coronavirus pandemic.
 The S\&P 500 is priced in thousands of US dollars, whereas the SPY ETF is in hundreds of US dollars.
-The SPY ETF is cheaper and provides all the attributes of the S\&P 500 index, as shown in Fig \ref{fig31} \& Fig \ref{fig32}.
+The SPY ETF is cheaper and provides all the attributes of the S\&P 500 index, as shown in Fig \ref{fig31} and Fig \ref{fig32}.

-Let the number of observations $m$, and the daily observed price $S_{j}$ on day $t_{j}$ with $j=1,\dots,m$; $t_{1}$ is the first observation date (January 04, 2010) and $t_{m}$ is the last observation date (July 22, 2022).
-The daily return $(y_{j})$ is computed as in (\ref{eq:l42}).\\
+Let the number of observations $m$, and the daily observed price $S_{j}$ on day $t_{j}$ with $j=1,\dots,m$; $t_{1}$ is the first observation date (January 04, 2010) and $t_{m}$ is the last observation date (July 22, 2024).
+The daily return, $y_{j}$, is computed as in (\ref{eq:l42}):\\

-SPY ETF aims to mirror the performance of the S\&P 500 Fig \ref{fig41} and Fig \ref{fig42} look similar, which is consistent with the goal of SPY ETF.\\ As shown in Fig \ref{fig41} and Fig \ref{fig42}, the daily return reaches higher positive and negative values in the first quarter of $2020$ amid the coronavirus pandemic and massive disruptions in the global economy.
-These daily return observations were identified as outliers and removed from the data set to avoid a negative impact on statistics.
-The empirical statistics from the sample were computed and summarized in table \ref{tab6}.
-The skewness statistic is estimated to be $-0.7$, and the kurtosis statistic is around 14 and 16, which shows that both indexes are skewed to the left and produce higher or more extreme outliers than the normal distribution.
+SPY ETF aims to mirror the performance of the S\&P 500.
+Fig \ref{fig41} and Fig \ref{fig42} look similar, which is consistent with the goal of SPY ETF.
+As shown in Fig \ref{fig41} and Fig \ref{fig42}, the daily return reaches the lowest level ($-12.7\%$ for S\&P 500 and $-11.5\%$ for SPY ETF) in the first quarter of $2020$ amid the coronavirus pandemic and massive disruptions in the global economy.
+Nine values were identified as outliers and removed from the data set to avoid a negative impact on the GTS model estimation and the empirical statistics.

-\subsection{Multidimensional Estimation results for traditional indices}
+\subsection{Multidimensional Estimation Results for Traditional Indices}